UWStout/phaser3-esbuild-es6-template/README.md

 ```

 ## How To Build and Run
+To run commands, open any terminal and change to the root directory of your local working copy.
+The terminal that is built into VS Code works well and already starts in the right directory.
+Press `Ctrl + ~` to bring it up.
+I highly recommend switching the default terminal to be 'Bash' instead of 'Powershell' on windows.

 The `public/index.html` file contains a `<script src="bundle.js">` tag, which means we need to create `public/bundle.js`.
 The npm command `npm run build` tells ESBuild how to create this bundle, starting with `src/main.js` and including all its dependencies.